Bureau of Program Development

-The BAS is responsible for the development and implementation of the FDC actuarial risk and needs assessment, Spectrum.
-Spectrum connects institutions and community corrections, providing needs data to community stakeholders, creating a true end–to–end continuum of care.
-Spectrum addresses criminogenic needs effecting continued criminality, core programming needs, transition to community needs, and provides case management services to track those needs and program placement through incarceration and/or community supervision.
+The BPD is responsible for the development and implementation of the Corrections Integrated Needs Assessment System, also known as CINAS.
+CINAS connects institutions and community corrections, providing needs data to community stakeholders through ORION, creating a true end–to–end continuum of care.
+CINAS addresses criminogenic needs effecting continued criminality, core programming needs such as GED/HSD, Career and Technical Education and Substance Use Treatment, transition to community needs, and provides case management services to track those needs and program placement through incarceration and/or community supervision.

 The FDC strives to deliver quality programs that are proven to treat criminogenic risk factors that influence continued criminality.
-The BAS is responsible for evaluating the effectiveness of offered programs and services.
-Through a detailed review utilizing evidence–based research, the BAS categorizes programs as either evidence–based, an elective, or a service that provides prosocial skills.
-The BAS continually conducts data analysis of program outcomes to ensure effective treatment resources.
+The BPD is responsible for evaluating the effectiveness of offered programs and services.
+Through a detailed review utilizing evidence–driven research, the BPD categorizes programs as either evidence–driven, an elective, or a service that provides prosocial skills.
+The Program Clearinghouse is a vital part of the CINAS Continuum as it connects appropriate programs and services to the CINAS Case Management Plan to provide a roadmap of such programs and services for inmates.
+The Program Clearinghouse facilitates effective case management services.

 If you are interested in establishing a program for inmates, please complete the form found at the link below.
 Submission instructions are included.